-Oppo recently told us to keep 29 October free for one of its events, and considering the fact that invites have been circulating for the Oppo N3 launch sometime in October, we’re holding out for the N3’s arrival in Singapore on that day.
+Oppo recently told us to keep 29 October free for one of its events, and considering the fact that invites have been circulating for the Oppo N3 launch sometime in October, we’re holding out for the N3’s arrival in Singapore on that day and Malaysia sooner.

 Launch date aside, there’s one thing we need to set straight – there’s been an image of the purported smartphone making its rounds on the Internet, thanks to GSM Arena.
 It may look stylish and pretty to you, but we’ve got to crash your dreams – that’s not how it’s going to look.